-Matsushima, the three most famous Japanese scenery, painted by Ukiyo-e artist Utagawa Hiroshige.
-Does the island in the painting still exist today?
+Matsushima, one of Japan's Three Views, painted by ukiyo-e artist Utagawa Hiroshige.
+Does the island in the painting still exist?
 [Miyagi Prefecture]

 Hiroshige's view of Matsushima began with "Toyama: Reikan," one of the four great views of Matsushima